perez987/NotarizeDMG/README.md

 - App Sandbox is **disabled** (`com.apple.security.app-sandbox = false`).
 This is required so the app can invoke `codesign` and `xcrun` as child processes.
 - All four credentials are stored in the system Keychain under the service name `perez987.notarizedmg` using `kSecAttrAccessibleWhenUnlocked`.
 They are never written to disk in plain text.
 - The app password field uses `SecureField` and is never logged.
+- The first time you enter your developer identity information, four secure keys are saved in the Keychain at `perez987.notarizedmg`: `signingIdentity`, `appleID`, `teamID`, and `apPassd`.
+For this reason, when you open NotarizeDMG after saving the keys, macOS prompts you for your session keychain password four times, once for each saved key.
+This only happens once.